-Lee has been writing and educating on sustainable agriculture for over 15 years, focusing on livestock, pasture, and organic certification.
+Lee has been writing and educating on sustainable agriculture for more than 19 years, focusing on livestock, pasture, and organic certification.
 He has worked as an organic certification educator, a cooperative extension agent, and a cattle ranch manager.
 A graduate of Texas A&M University, Lee holds a Bachelor of Science degree in animal science and a Master of Education degree in agricultural education.
-He lives in Dallas, PA where he enjoys reading, writing, and sailing.
+He lives in Dallas, Pennsylvania, where he enjoys writing and sailing.

 After receiving his degree in International Agriculture Development from UC Davis, Omar journeyed to South America where he worked with small farmers to encourage diversification, business development, alternative technologies and reforestation.
 In the two years since, he’s been managing several farmers’ workers in the Bay Area and working on an 80 acre permaculture farm in Montana.
 Omar will use his skills and knowledge to reach farmers within the Latino community.
 Omar is fluent in Spanish.

-Jeff Schahczenski has expertise in organic and sustainable agriculture public policy, marketing and economics, genetically modified crops in agriculture, organic horticulture, renewable ag energy, cooperative development, sustainable building, intercultural communications and beekeeping.
-He was also Executive Director of both the Big Hole River Foundation and Western Sustainable Agriculture Working Group (WSAWG).
-He has worked with the Alternative Energy Resources Organization (AERO) on regional sustainable agriculture projects, has been an adjunct instructor for, the University of Montana, Western Montana College and Montana Tech, and served on several non-profit boards of directors.
-He built his own straw bale house and greenhouse.
-Before moving to Montana, Jeff worked for Rutgers University, started one of the first CSA (Community Supported Agriculture) farms in New Jersey, served in the Peace Corps in Belize, Central America, and worked on his grandfather’s dairy farm in Wisconsin.
+Jeff has expertise in organic and sustainable agriculture public policy, marketing and economics, genetically modified crops, organic horticulture, renewable energy in agriculture, cooperative development, sustainable building, intercultural communications, and beekeeping.
+He has served as executive director of both the Big Hole River Foundation and Western Sustainable Agriculture Working Group.
+He has worked on regional sustainable agriculture projects; has been an adjunct instructor for the University of Montana, Western Montana College, and Montana Technological University; and served on several non-profit boards of directors.
+Jeff started one of the first CSA (community supported agriculture) farms in New Jersey, served in the Peace Corps in Belize, Central America, and worked on his grandfather’s dairy farm in Wisconsin.
 He holds master’s degrees in agricultural economics and political science from the University of Missouri – Columbia and the University of Florida.

-A member of the NCAT staff for over 14 years, Mary Anne Skuletich has extensive knowledge of computer hardware, software and networking topology and protocols; including DOS, Novell, Xenix, Windows, Windows 95 and Windows NT operating systems.
-Ms. Skuletich has held the position of NCAT's Network Administrator for the past eight years, encompassing technical support, configuration implementation and management, network monitoring, LAN hardware and applications, performance analysis, investigating and recommending solutions for enhancing reliability and future growth needs.
-She administers all E-mail, RAS Systems, TCP/IP and Dialup networking, telecommunications, and end-user support and training as well as database design and multimedia presentations.
+A member of the NCAT staff for over 20 years, Mary Anne Skuletich has extensive knowledge of computer hardware, software and networking topology and protocols; her duties include technical support, configuration implementation and management, network monitoring, LAN hardware and applications, performance analysis, investigating and recommending solutions for enhancing reliability and future growth needs.
+She administers all email, end-user support and training as well as database design and multimedia presentations.